macsual/docs/docs/deployment-patterns/infrastructure-as-code/index.md

 ### Environments and Lifecycles

 Your scenario will influence your environment and lifecycle configuration.
-Especially f you are going to be running your IaC process through Octopus Deploy.
+Especially if you are going to be running your IaC process through Octopus Deploy.
 We recommend running your IaC process through Octopus Deploy.
 However, you might be leveraging technology such as auto-scaling groups or virtual machine scale sets.
 In that case, it doesn't make sense to go through Octopus Deploy.

 If you are running your IaC process through Octopus Deploy, we recommend creating a `TearDown` environment.
 In your IaC process, you will deploy to that environment to de-register any deployment targets from Octopus Deploy and to delete the resources.
 Creating that environment will require you it to your lifecycles.
 For example, if you wanted to scale out production, your lifecycle for that would be: